diz-vara/CarND-Traffic-Sign-Classifier-Project/P2_writeup.md

 I used only one or two images of the one sign.
 GTSRB is three times large - but it is highly redundant, with up to 10 images of the same sign.

-I know that data collection (including annotations and checking) is extremely time-consuming and boring task - but it is **very** important for any successful project.
+I know that data collection (including annotations and <double|tr-ple>-checking) is extremely time-consuming and boring task - but it is **very** important for any successful project.